waleedshoaib2/debounce_react/README.md

-A simple React Login App, where login validation is done through a debounce function using useEffect in react.
+A simple React Login App, where login form validation is done through a debounce function using useEffect in react.